 Hiram Wesley Evans was leader of the “second” Ku Klux Klan (KKK) from 1922 until 1939.
 He was a staunch supporter and defender of Prohibition.
 Learn about how Hiram Wesley Evans and the KKK worked with the WCTU.
 They were partners in Prohibition.

 Richmond Hobson was the most highly paid of the over 2,000 public speakers of the Anti-Saloon League.
 His gift of oratory was highly valued by the League.
 His membership in Congress gave him great political clout.
 Find out more about Richmond Pearson Hobson.

-Mary H. Hunt, became one of the most powerful of all temperance leaders in the U.S. It is clear that “by the time of her death in 1906, Mary Hunt had shaken and changed the world of education” with her campaign for coercive temperance education or “institutionalized prohibitionist propaganda.”
+Mary H. Hunt, became one of the most powerful of all temperance leaders in the U.S. It is clear that “by the time of her death in 1906, Mary Hunt had shaken and changed the world of education.”
+It was with her scientific temperance instruction.
+Or was it “institutionalized prohibitionist propaganda.”
 Learn more about the highly successful Mary Hunt.
 To find out the big secret she took to her grave, visit Scientific Temperance Federation.

 Johnson, William E.

-Caroline Merrick, according to Frances Willard of the WCTU, was a ‘lady who can make the WCTU a success, even in the volatile city of Mardi Gras.’
+Caroline Merrick was a “lady who can make the WCTU a success.”
+And she did so in the volatile city of New Orleans.
+That’s according to Frances Willard.
 She soon became president of the national WCTU.
-Learn more about the remarkable Caroline Merrick.
+Learn more about Caroline Merrick.

 Nation, Carry (also known as Carrie Nation)

 Carry Nation was one of the most colorful and best-known members of the WCTU.
 (She liked the implication of her name, Carry A. Nation.)
-Learn more about the almost unbelievably eccentric Carrie Nation and her ‘hatchetations.’
+Discover more about the eccentric Carrie Nation and her “hatchetations.”